-Beginning on Course 2 Day 1: Blood samples for dabrafenib and trametinib pharmacokinetic studies will be collected at the following times: pre-dose, 1hour, 2hours , 4hours, 8hours, and 24hours after dose administration.
+Beginning on Day 1 of Course 1: Blood samples for trametinib PK will be collected at the following times: pre-dose, 1hour, 2hours, 4hours, 8hours, and 24hours after the first dose administration.
+Less than 1/4 teaspoon (about 1 ml) of blood will be collected each time point.